 Guide to Buying LED Lighting

 LED lighting.
 You know what it is.
-And that it’s the way of the future—if not the present—when it comes to illuminating everything from our homes to public spaces to indicator lights on our electronics.
+And you know that it’s the way of the future—if not the present—when it comes to illuminating everything from our homes to public spaces to indicator lights on our electronics.
 But with the technology advancing more and more each year, LED lighting has allowed for more flexibility in design, greater efficiency in use and a host of other benefits that affect our daily living.

 Buying LED Lighting: The Short Story

 LED stands for “light emitting diode,” but that is just the beginning of understanding this cutting-edge technology and its role in lighting design for our homes.
 At a glance, here’s what you should know:

 - Efficiency: Compared to conventional incandescent lamps, LED lighting lasts longer, is more durable, and is over five times more efficient.
 LED bulbs typically use only 2 to 10 watts of electricity.

 - Brightness: LED lighting is measured in lumens, not watts.